johnlibron/ski-calculation/README.md

 largest difference between your starting elevation and your ending elevation.

-On this particular map, the longest path down is of length=5 and it’s highlighted in bold below: 9-5-3-2-1.
+On this particular map, the longest path down is of length=5 and itÂ’s highlighted in bold below: 9-5-3-2-1.

 4 4
 4 8 7 3
 2 5 9 3
 6 3 2 5
 4 4 1 6